rmaniv/a_proc_list/citizens-dividend/estimate.md

   </tr>
 </table>

-## C. % increase in income of Indian households after Dhanvapsi passbook
+## C. % increase in income of Indian households

 Note: All citizens will receive payments from Dhanvapsi passbook but I'm only showing numbers for 2 income groups which I think will benefit the most.